faisalhussaini/dementia-app/README.md

 # dementia-app

-This project requires Alamofire to work
+This project requires Alamofire to work.
 To make sure this runs without any issues, please do the following:

 1) brew install cocoapods
 2) go the directory containing the Podfile, and run: "pod install"